moorepants/anaconda-dee-config/README.md

 PyPi behind our firewall in the future, but this is a large undertaking.
 We also do not give students write access to the locations that either of these tools install packages to, so the default install will not work.

+Why are there no version specifications in the `construct.yaml` file?
+How do we know what version will be installed?

+> We install the latest Conda Forge version of all packages up to the July 1 version freeze date.
+Build the installer to see what versions are installed.
+We are working on a way to publish regular version lists.

 # Contact list